sylvainbx/rust-book-fr/FRENCH/src/ch04-01-what-is-ownership.md

 valid</span>
 -->

-<span class="caption">Entrée 4-1 : une variable et la portée dans laquelle elle
+<span class="caption">Encart 4-1 : une variable et la portée dans laquelle elle
 est en vigueur.</span>

 <!--
 In other words, there are two important points in time here:
 -->

 Autrement dit, il y a ici deux étapes importantes :

 <!--
 * When `s` comes *into scope*, it is valid.